jjoshualleung/projects/README.md

-### Hi there 👋, My name is Joshua Leung
+### Hi there 👋,
+### My name is Joshua Leung
-#### Data Analyst Intern

 I am a recent graduate in banking and finance at the University of London.

 I am studying data science and analytics at the University of California, Santa Cruz.

-In addition, I was a data analyst intern in a telecommunications company.
-Analyzing larger, diverse, noisy data sets and modeling systems in the cellular networking and localization domains.
-Used Pandas, NumPy, Matplotlib, GeoPandas, Folium, and Contextily in Python to perform analysis.

-In this GitHub repository, I will share the analysis I did.
+In this GitHub repository, I will share the analysis that I did.
 Hope you enjoy it !!

 Skills: Python | MySQL | Tableau | PySpark SQL |